ChrisHobday/gcadapter-oc-kmod-rpm/README.md

 The source code can be found here https://github.com/hannesmann/gcadapter-oc-kmod.

 These RPM packages provide the gcadapter_oc kernel module that overclocks GameCube USB adapters.
-They do this by installing the compressed kernel module in /lib/modules/YOUR_LINUX_KERNEL/extra/ and a .conf file /etc/modules-load.d/ (so that the kernel module is automatically loaded at boot).
+They do this by installing the compressed kernel module in /lib/modules/YOUR_LINUX_KERNEL/extra/ and a .conf file in /etc/modules-load.d/ (so that the kernel module is automatically loaded at boot).
 They are also in the form of an akmod, so that they will automatically recompile when the kernel is updated.

 ## Steps for installing the RPMs
 1) Git clone this github